 - Where we need it to perform a contract we are about to enter into, or have entered into, with you or your employer

 - Where we need to comply with a legal or regulatory obligation

 - Where it is necessary for our legitimate interests, including, but not limited to: keeping our records updated and to study how customers use our products/services/websites, to define types of customers for our products and services, to keep our website updated and relevant, to develop and grow our business, to inform our marketing strategy, to develop our products/services, running our business, provision of administration and IT services, network security, to prevent fraud and/or assess whether to enter into a contract with you

 - Where you have given consent

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
-You can request the removal of your details from our marketing systems or update your marketing preferences at any time by contacting: email@example.com.
-ICF SUPPLIES LTD will respond to your request within one (1) week.
+You can request the removal of your details from our marketing systems or update your marketing preferences at any time by clicking ‘unsubscribe’ on an email from us, or by contacting: [email protected] ICF SUPPLIES LTD will respond to your request within one (1) week.
 We will retain your personal data for non-marketing purposes provided we continue to have a lawful basis for doing so.

 Promotional offers from us